Verstappen takes stunning pole position for Abu Dhabi GP - WHIZ News

-YAS ISLAND, Abu Dhabi (AP) — Red Bull driver Max Verstappen produced a stunning last lap and beat both Mercedes cars to take pole position for the season-ending Abu Dhabi Grand Prix on Saturday.
+YAS ISLAND, Abu Dhabi (AP) — Red Bull driver Max Verstappen produced a stunning last lap and beat both Mercedes cars to take pole position on Saturday for the season-ending Abu Dhabi Grand Prix.

 He was .025 seconds ahead of Valtteri Bottas and .086 clear of world champion Lewis Hamilton for his first pole of the season and third of his career.

 “Mega, mega lap!”
-Red Bull’s team principal Christian Horner yelled over the radio when Verstappen crossed the line under floodlights at the Yas Marina circuit.
+Red Bull team principal Christian Horner yelled over the radio when Verstappen crossed the line under floodlights at the Yas Marina circuit.

 “It’s a long season for everyone and this was a great final qualifying for the whole team,” Verstappen said.
 “We are all very happy and it’s great to finally get there after being close many times in 2020.”